Dhaundiyal/AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship-October-2024/README.md

 ### template.py
 This script uses template matching to find a template image within a larger image.
 It draws a bounding box around the detected template in the source image.

 ## Video Processing
+In video processing we see how to capture a video using webcam or a given video and perform the operations mentioned below.

 ### multivid.py
 This script loads and displays images from a folder one by one, printing their dimensions.
 It works by reading all files in a specified directory, attempting to load each file as an image, and showing it in a window.
 ### vid_fps.py